WuShouXuan/WuShouXuan.github.io/_pages/about.md

 # About Me

 I am currently a Ph.D. student in Mechanical Engineering at Beijing Institute of Technology (BIT) and a visiting scholar in the [SIRIUS research center](https://sirius-labs.no/) at the University of Oslo (2024-2025).

-I have published over 10 papers on journals and conferences, and hold over 15 granted/accepted patents.
+[//]: # (- I have published over 10 papers on journals and conferences, and hold over 15 granted/accepted patents.)
-I sever as a reviewer of _Journal of Industrial Information Integration_.
-I am also the member of Chinese Association of Mechanical Engineering and System Engineering Society of China.
+I sever as the:
+- INCOSE ASEP
+- Reviewer of _Journal of Industrial Information Integration_

+[//]: # (- Member of Chinese Association of Mechanical Engineering)
+[//]: # (- Member of System Engineering Society of China)

 My research focuses on Cognitive Digital Thread (CDT) in Model-based Systems Engineering (MBSE), in particular with:
 - Concept & Framework of CDT